AA/PPS 02.02.12 - Memorandums of Understanding, Articulation Agreements, and Transfer Planning Guides

 transfer course equivalencies;

-samples of completed transfer planning guides from the same academic discipline.
+samples of completed transfer planning guides from the same academic discipline; and

-Developing new transfer planning guides begins with the director of Curriculum Services notifying the associate director of Undergraduate Admission of a new degree program.
-The associate director then contacts the appropriate Academic Advising Center to enlist their help in developing the guide.
-Upon completion and subsequent review of the guide, the associate director will then forward the approved transfer planning guides to the Office of Undergraduate Admissions’ Web manager for posting to the website.
+Developing new transfer planning guides begins with the director of Curriculum Services notifying the associate director of Undergraduate Admissions of a new degree program.
+The associate director of Undergraduate Admissions then contacts the appropriate academic advising center to enlist their help in developing the guide.
+Upon completion and subsequent review of the guide, the associate director of Undergraduate Admissions will then forward the approved transfer planning guides to the Office of Undergraduate Admissions’ web manager to be published on the website.

-For updating existing guides, the associate director of Undergraduate Admission contacts the Academic Advising Centers no later than the Wednesday after Spring Break to inform them of the timeline for transfer planning guide updates.
-All updates or changes must be submitted by June 15.
-Undergraduate Admissions will update all postings no later than July 15.
+For updating existing guides, the associate director of Undergraduate Admissions contacts the academic advising centers by no later than mid-February to inform them of the timeline for transfer planning guide updates.
+All updates or changes must be submitted by June 1.
+Undergraduate Admissions will update all postings no later than July 1.

-- Each MOU, and articulation agreement is reviewed every three years.
-The transfer planning guides are reviewed yearly.
-Reverse transfer processes are reviewed by the Office of the University Registrar on a bi-annual basis.
+- Every MOU and articulation agreement is reviewed every three years.
+The transfer planning guides are reviewed annually.
+Reverse transfer processes are reviewed by the Office of the University Registrar at the end of each term.

 REVIEWERS OF THIS PPS